zingale/zingale/README.md

   on supercomputers (using CPUs or GPUs) and model reacting astrophysical flows.

+- I also build the [pynucastro](https://github.com/pynucastro/pynucastro) library: a library for exploring nuclear reaction rates.

 - I am also very interested in making teaching resources (especially for computational astrophysics) freely available, including: